gjellerup1857/abbv/host/adblock/README.md

 ## Code Style

-We use a community code style enforced by [eslint](https://eslint.org) for JavaScript and [Prettier](https://prettier.io) for HTML, CSS and JSON.
-We use [HTMLhint](https://github.com/htmlhint/HTMLHint) for HTML accessibility and standards checking.
+We use a community code style enforced by [eslint](https://eslint.org) for JavaScript and [Prettier](https://prettier.io) for other files.
+Additionally, we use [HTMLHint](https://github.com/htmlhint/HTMLHint) for HTML accessibility and standards checking.

 The following npm commands are then available:

 - `npm run lint` runs all linters and prints out all violations.
-- `npm run --workspace host/adblock lint-fix` runs eslint and automatically fixes JavaScript style violations in place (be sure to commit before running this command in case you need to revert the changes eslint makes).
+- `npm run --workspace host/adblock eslint-fix` runs eslint and automatically fixes JavaScript style violations in place (be sure to commit before running this command in case you need to revert the changes eslint makes).
 - `npm run --workspace host/adblock prettier` runs prettier on HTML, CSS, and JSON files in the adblock-betafish directory and list all files that need to be Prettier.
 - `npm run --workspace host/adblock prettier-fix` runs prettier and automatically replaces with Prettier versions for HTML, CSS, and JSON files in the adblock-betafish directory.
 - `npm run --workspace host/adblock html-hint` runs HTMLhint and flags any issues with the HTML templates such as missing `DOCTYPE`, tags and/or attributes.
 This does not run on pre-commits so it must be run manually.
 New AdBlock custom attributes should be added in `./rules/static/custom_attributes.json`.
 If mistakenly flagged, standard HTML attributes should be added in `./rules/static/aria_attributes.json` or `./rules/static/mapped_attributes.json`.